-Catcote Academy offers specialist provision and all students must have a Statement of Special Educational Needs or ONE Plan.
+Catcote Academy offers specialist provision and all students must have an EHC Plan.
 The number of places we can offer is limited and we have an Admissions Panel to make sure that this is managed fairly.

-The Admissions Panel meets every month and includes staff from school and the Local Authority SEN Team.
-We consider all requests for places using a child or young person’s Statement or ONE Plan, as well as any other assessments that are available for an Educational Psychologist or Speech and Language Therapist.
+The Admissions Panel meets every month and includes staff from school and the Local Authority SEND Team.
+We consider all requests for places using a child or young person’s EHC Plan, as well as any other assessments that are available from an Educational Psychologist or Speech and Language Therapist.

 Ideally, when a child or young person transfers to the Academy they will do so at the start of the school year in September.
 In some cases we may be able to offer a start date part way through a school year, but this is usually only in exceptional circumstances.

-After the Admissions Panel, the person who has requested a place will be informed of the outcome – this might be directly by the Academy or from the Local Authority SEN Team.
+After the Admissions Panel, the person who has requested a place will be informed of the outcome – this might be directly by the Academy or from the Local Authority SEND Team.

 You can find out more about the admissions process by reading our Admissions Policy.